FOLLOW US

 FCDO advises against all but essential travel to the remaining areas of Venezuela, due to ongoing crime and instability.

-National presidential elections were held on 28 July 2024.
+The presidential inauguration will take place on 10 January 2025.
 The situation in Venezuela is currently tense.

 Before you travel